eric-m-truong/CSE-123-Team-1/software/script/readme.md

 - gen data for `n` # of plugs
 - expects broker to be running on localhost default port
+- send a plug # to channel "ctrl" to tog ON/OFF
+- `mosquitto_pub -t ctrl -m 0` can manually send these ctrl messages

 # stream_mqtt